Smart Barcode Scanners for Delivery Scanning

 The Framing mode is popular for delivery tracking because the app captures just the barcode in the frame.
 Also, the Trigger mode is valuable because it only captures the barcode when the user taps a virtual button.
 Ultimately, it mimics the hardware button on purpose-built scanners that triggers the scan.

 Smart Scan technology allows you to configure barcode filters based on your preset configurations.
-More specifically, you can target barcodes and capture only when they match.
+More specifically, you can target barcodes and capture them only when they match.
 For instance, you can hover the camera over 5-10 barcodes.
 Interestingly, the camera will only capture the one that matches the preset filter(s).

 Most purpose-built scanners that have imagers for scanning also have cameras for taking photos.
 Those devices can take advantage of both scanning technologies.
 Specifically, first, the app user can scan with the imager’s aimer for distance scanning.
 In addition, the user can scan with the camera for Scanning Modes and Smart Scan.